Whether you’re going to a music festival or a food festival, in the UK or abroad, we explain what insurance you need if anything goes wrong.

 How to make an insurance claim if you’re robbed at a festival

-• report the incident to the police as soon as possible and get a Crime Reference Number, which you will need to make a claim
+Firstly, you need to report the incident to the police as soon as possible and get a Crime Reference Number, which you'll need to make a claim.

-It’s important to note that you won’t be able to get compensation if your belongings were left in your tent.
+It’s important to remember that you won’t be able to get compensation if your belongings were left in your tent unattended.